arunbinoy54/CHT-Heat-Exchanger-CFD/README.md

 * **Thermodynamic Validation:** Direct verification of CFD solver outputs against fundamental analytical heat transfer equations, including Log Mean Temperature Difference (LMTD) and overall heat transfer coefficients ($U$).
 * **Performance Analysis:** A critical engineering assessment isolating the impact of flow orientation, fluid residence time, and pipe length constraints on total thermal energy extraction.

-Do you need help structuring the rest of the README file, like adding a "Skills Demonstrated" or "How to Run" section?